Start With the Person With Dementia

 • You can turn it off completely, at any time, in seconds

 The caregiver who sets this up is exercising exactly the same kind of family judgment that is exercised in every other aspect of dementia care.
-It is a care decision, made by the people who love her most, on her behalf.
+It is a care decision, made by the people who love them most, on their behalf.

 The Replacement Question